-Columbus McKinnon is a leading worldwide designer, manufacturer and marketer of motion control products, technologies, systems and services that efficiently and ergonomically move, lift, position and secure materials.
-Key products include hoists, rigging tools, digital power control systems, and actuators.
-The Company is focused on commercial and industrial applications that require safety and productivity in moving material provided by our superior design and engineering know-how.
+Columbus McKinnon is a leading worldwide designer, manufacturer and marketer of motion control products, technologies, automated systems and services that efficiently and ergonomically move, lift, position and secure materials.
+Key products include hoists, crane components, actuators, rigging tools, light rail workstations, and digital power and motion control systems.
+The Company is focused on commercial and industrial applications that require the safety and quality provided by its superior design and engineering know-how.
 Our products are used for mission critical industrial applications where we have established trusted brands with significant customer retention.
 Our targeted market verticals include general industrial, construction and infrastructure, mining, oil & gas, energy, aerospace, transportation, automotive, heavy equipment manufacturing and entertainment.